IntellectionStudio/intellection.kz/content/knowledge/ios.md

 ---
-title: First Post, no hero.
+id: ios
+title: iOS Posts
 date: 2016-01-22
-layout: Post
+layout: TopicPage
 ---

 This is the first post!